-I’m a Seattle-based science writer and physicist who writes clearly and concisely about quantum mechanics, black holes, materials chemistry, and more.
+I’m a Chicago-based science writer and physicist who writes clearly and concisely about quantum mechanics, black holes, materials chemistry, and more.

 I have a B.S. degree in physics from the University of Illinois at Urbana-Champaign, with minors in French and math.
 I also briefly studied abroad in France.